OddDotNet/OddDotNet/README.md

 ## Description
 OddDotNet is a test harness for ODD.
 It includes an OTLP receiver that supports grpc (with http/protobuf and http/json on the roadmap).

 This project is in active development.
 Please continue to check back often.
 Spans/Traces, Metrics, and LogRecords are all supported.
-Profiles are being actively developed. are on the roadmap.
+Profiles are being actively developed.

 ## Tools and Setup
 ### Git Submodules